 Shortly before the Titus set began, I shook hands with the illustrious Ted Leo, who like me transplanted from the bilious Northeast.
 At the end of the show, Patrick, the frontman for Titus Andronicus, and I would share a similar moment of mutual lament about the once-hip-now-dead Boston, the city which, in its former artistry, had raised me right along with my parents.

 Sometimes when writing these post-show musings I feel very acutely the limitation of language.
 Why must I conceptualize real life human experience into this stupid limiting written word?
 (Says the writer.)
 Nothing I can say will truly recreate the experience of being there–no matter how good the writing is.
-I understand very well that I am forever condemned to contraction.
+I understand very well that I am forever condemned to contradiction.
 But I can tell you that at this moment my cheeks hurt from smiling too hard.
 My knees are aching from standing so long and my ears are still ringing from a night of raucous noise.
 It’s 5AM and I can’t stop writing.
 What does that say?
 Possessed I am, of inspiration.
 Still, the physical toll of the gonzo lifestyle is very real.
 The older I get, the more acutely I feel it.
 But, to quote the original disciple of Gonzo Journalism, the immortal Hunter S. Thompson, “Life should not be a journey to the grave with the intention of arriving safely in a pretty and well-preserved body, but rather to skid in broadside in a cloud of smoke, thoroughly used up, totally worn out, and loudly proclaiming ‘Wow!
 What a Ride!’”
 I think the same could be said for the lives of artists, especially of those Titus Andronicus fellas, whose unencumbered and totally clamorous ways must exact an incredible physical toll.
 But oh my, what a spectacle they are.

 But I digress.
 Or do I?